Soaking (sexual practice)

-Soaking is a sexual practice of inserting the penis into the vagina but not subsequently thrusting or ejaculating, reportedly used by some Mormons, also known as members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Soaking is purportedly used as a loophole to the LDS Church's strict rules against extramarital sex, though the LDS Church does not support this view, instead teaching that "it is wrong to touch the private [...] parts of another person's body" outside of marriage.

-There is no evidence that soaking is a common practice.
-Some Latter-day Saints have said that soaking is only an urban legend, while others give firsthand accounts of having practiced it themselves.
+Soaking is a sexual practice of inserting the penis into the vagina but not subsequently thrusting or ejaculating (without the help of a third person), reportedly used by some Mormons, also known as members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Soaking is reportedly used as a loophole to the LDS Church's strict rules against premarital sex.
+LDS Church leaders do not support this view, instead teaching that "it is wrong to touch the private [...] parts of another person's body" outside of marriage.
+There are no published scholarly surveys or research around the prevalence of the practice.
+Some Latter-day Saints have said that soaking is only an urban legend, while others have given firsthand accounts of having practiced it themselves.

 Background

 Sexual activity before and outside of a monogamous, heterosexual marriage is strictly forbidden by Mormon teachings.
-This includes masturbation.
-These teachings began with Mormonism's founder Joseph Smith and are contained in The Book of Mormon.
-A 2002 US survey found LDS teens had the highest rates of any religious group that reported their parents would be "extremely mad" if they had pre-marital sex (78%).
-Despite the prohibition, a study by LDS church university sociologists published in 1992 found that 60% of 1,000 Mormon teen women surveyed reported having had sex before marriage, and a smaller survey of 158 married Mormon women in 1995 found that 32% reported having premarital sex.
+This includes solo masturbation.
+These teachings around sexuality began with Mormonism's founder Joseph Smith, and are outlined in part in The Book of Mormon.
+A 2002 US survey found LDS teens had the highest rates of any religious group that reported their parents would be "extremely mad" if they had premarital sex (78%).
+Despite the prohibition, a study by LDS church university sociologists published in 1992 found that nearly 60% of 1,000 Mormon teen women surveyed reported having had sex before marriage, and a smaller survey of 158 married Mormon women in 1995 found that 32% reported having premarital sex.

-Postings on TikTok and other social media sites have stated that soaking serves as a purported loophole to the LDS Church's sexual code of conduct, called the law of chastity, which says that all sexual activity outside of a heterosexual marriage is a sin.
+Postings on TikTok and other social media sites have stated that soaking serves as a loophole to the LDS Church's sexual code of conduct, called the law of chastity.
+This code of sexual conduct taught by top LDS leaders says that all sexual activity outside of a heterosexual marriage is a sin.
 The term soaking comes from the idea that vaginal lubrication is "soaking" the penis.

-The LDS Church does not believe soaking is a loophole to the church's code of sexual conduct, as it teaches that "it is wrong to touch the private [...] parts of another person's body even if clothed" outside of a monogamous heterosexual marriage.
+Top LDS Church leaders do not believe soaking is a loophole to the church's code of sexual conduct, as they teach that "it is wrong to touch the private [...] parts of another person's body even if clothed" outside of a monogamous heterosexual marriage.
 At church-run schools like Brigham Young University, students who confess to or are reported for having pre- or extra-marital sex can be expelled because of the universities' codes of conduct.

 Prevalence

-Some Latter-day Saints have said that soaking is only an urban legend, while others on social media report knowing church members who had soaked, or give firsthand accounts of trying the practice with a partner before marriage while a member of the LDS Church.
+There is no published scholarly surveys or research around the prevalence of the practice.
+Some Latter-day Saints have said that soaking is only an urban legend, while others report knowing church members who had soaked, or give firsthand accounts of trying the practice with a partner before marriage while a member of the LDS Church.
 One church member stated it was difficult to know how common soaking was among Mormon youth due to the secrecy and shame around sex in the LDS Church, and underreporting due to the social-desirability bias is a common issue even among anonymous surveys of many stigmatized sexual behaviors.